Lucien D. Starke Jr.: Personal life

 Starke married Mary Bell White on June 4, 1903.
 She was the daughter of Clementine Bell White and Major Lewis B. Bell.
 They lived on a farm in Princess Anne County, some eight miles from Norfolk and close to Virginia Beach.

-In 1891, he was a founding board member of the Norfolk Union Mission.
+In 1891, Starke was a founding board member of the Norfolk Union Mission.
 He served on the board of the Ballentine Home and the Mt.
 Sinai Hospital Foundation Fund.
 He was a member of the Chesapeake Country Club, Norfolk Country Club, and the Princess Anne Country Club.
 He attended St. Luke's Episcopal Church in Norfolk.

-Starke had a heart attack in July 1931.
+Starke suffered a heart attack in July 1931.
 Starke died three weeks later on July 31, 1931, in the Sarah Leigh Hospital of Norfolk at the age of 63.
 He was buried in Elmwood Cemetery in Norfolk.